revbayes/revbayes.github.io/tutorials/binomial/index.md

 At long last, we can write our MCMC algorithm.
 First, let us define the frequency how often we print to file
-(*i.e.,*monitor), which is also often called thinning.
-If we set the variable ‘printgen‘ to 1, then we will store the parameter values every single iteration; if we choose ‘printgen=10‘ instead, then only every $10^{th}$ iteration.
+(*i.e.*, monitor), which is also often called thinning.
+If we set the variable `printgen` to 1, then we will store the parameter values every single iteration; if we choose `printgen=10` instead, then only every $10^{th}$ iteration.

     printgen = 10